jdc08161063/YouTube-music-video-5M/README.md

   * Files and entries are sorted by some sort of artist popularity.
   * Each text file includee video ID's of 500 artists
-  * overall, they are from approximately 10K artists.
+  * Overall, they are from approximately 10K artists.

 ## Crawlling by how?
   * Using YouTube search API with keywords of `"{} official music video".format(artist_name)`.
-Hopefully it's more official music videos with a professional quality rather than amateur videos.
+Hopefully these are more of official music videos with a professional quality rather than amateur videos.

 ## Utilities
   * [pytube](https://github.com/nficano/pytube)